 All Right from MoH has resources on staying connected here.
 They also have info specifically for kids in lockdown here.

-You can also see MoH’s Melon website here, with self care resources and tips for during lockdown.
+You can also see MoH’s Melon website here, with self care and mental health resources and tips for during lockdown.

 Just a Thought has info and courses for supporting your mental health.